Home

 (1840-1915)

-As a young man, Martin stood five feet, six inches tall, with blue eyes and light hair.
-During the Civil War, he enlisted in the 142nd PA Volunteer Infantry, Company C, on Aug.
+During the Civil War, he enlisted in the 142nd Pennsylvania Volunteer Infantry, Company C, on Aug.
 12, 1862.
 (He was one of five siblings and in-laws to serve in the Union Army.
-Brother Henry A. Miner and brother in law Charles Rose were in the 171st PA Infantry; brother in law Andrew 'Jackson' Rose was in the 142nd PA Infantry; and brother in law Perry Enos was in the 188th PA Infantry.)
+Brother Henry A. Miner and brother in law Charles Rose were in the 171st Pennsylvania Infantry; brother in law Andrew "Jackson" Rose was in the 142nd Pennsylvania Infantry; and brother in law Perry Enos was in the 188th Pennsylvania Infantry.)

-Martin and the regiment saw action at the battles of Fredericksburg, Gettysburg and Petersburg.
-He would have watched with horror at Gettysburg when his brother in law, Jack Rose, was shot in the right forearm and had to have the damaged limb amputated.
+He watched with horror at Gettysburg as his brother in law, Jack Rose, was shot in the right forearm and was sent away for emergency treatment, later losing the limb to amputation.

 ...
 I contracted typhoid fever, was sent to a Hospital at Harrisburgh Pa. and while in the Hosptal I had an attack of Rheumatism or at least that is what the Doctor in attendiance said. gave me Linament to Rub on it.
 Releved me some....
 Prior to the attack ...
 I never knew what Rheumatism was.

-On New Year's Day 1867, Martin married Amanda Williams (1844-1930), by the hand of Rev. Benjamin Walker of Kingwood.
-In the fall of that year, the newlyweds moved to a farm near his father's at Normalville, Fayette County, PA, where they spent the rest of their lives.
+In the fall of the year they were married, the newlyweds moved to a farm near Martin's father just north of Normalville, Fayette County, PA, where they spent the rest of their lives.
 Martin purchased the 48-acre farm outright from the heirs of William Kern in 1873.

 Over time, Martin suffered from sore eyes, stiffness in his right shoulder and pain in his left breast.
 He wrote in 1890 that "I was treated by Dr. Jos.
 Rogers & Dr. Nickol both since deceased and a Doctor in Pittsburgh Pa. who was advertised as a great Eye Doctor.
 Got medison from him but done no good."
 He also used "local treatments + remodies that I applyed and Liniments I bought in the stores."
 (A copy of that letter is seen here, with the original in the National Archives in Washington, DC.)